 I, however, am not a believer in technical SCO.
 At least not anymore.
 So we don’t really get along – this technical SEO camp and the camp I live in, which I would call the content / social camp of SEO.

 The reason for this is that more and more, good content is important for Google, and social authority is increasingly important as well.
 Links remain the most dominant factor that helps someone in their Google rank, and after the Penguin update, it is increasingly difficult to game the system.
 SEO is increasingly becoming a game of content and social authority.
-This does not play well into the technical camp, and like so many unhappy campers in history before them they become increasingly angry, frustrated, and pseudo-arrogant as the curtain closes on their particular skill set.
+This does not play well into the technical camp, and like so many unhappy campers in history before them, they become increasingly angry, frustrated, and pseudo-arrogant as the curtain closes on their particular skill set.
+As it stands, it’s best to specialize in a specific industry and do it really well.
+This means you won’t spread yourself too thin trying to understand the industry your client is in, which is important for good SEO.
+For example, a roofing SEO company would be able to bring better business to roofers and be able to bring lots of positive change to their online presence.

 Another area that frustrates me about being a true expert in search engine optimization is book sales.
 I self published my SEO Fitness Workbook on Amazon, and am usually in at least the top 10 bestsellers for search engine optimization, if not one of the top two or three in the category.
 Am I published by some prestigious New York City publisher?
 No. But does that matter in today’s book selling market?
 No. What matters is book sales, and what matters is honest reviews by real readers that tell a legitimate tale of a book that actually helped them.